WarLordWLF2/Demirens_Reaction/README.md

 - Added Amenity Management to handle Requests
 - New Notification feature when a new Pending Amenity Request has been recieved
 - Also changed the File names inside Admin.
 Just removed "Admin-(insert file name here).jsx"
+- Forgot to mention, I've seperated the file locations inside "App.js" under the name "Admin Side Here" to make it easier to distinguish
 - Thats it 😀

 ## Available Scripts